 We believe in the Scriptures of both the Old and the New Testaments as verbally inspired by God and inerrant in the original writings and providentially preserved for the Church today and that they are of supreme and final authority in faith and practice.
-(We do use the King James Bible; however, we do not condemn those who disagree, as we recognize that salvation is not dependent on this issue, nor is it a first-order issue)

 We believe in one eternal triune God, existing in three persons – Father, Son, and Holy Spirit – co-eternal in being, co-identical in nature, co-equal in power and glory, and having the same nature, being both omniscient and omnipresent.

 We believe in God, the Father, perfect in holiness, infinite in wisdom, measureless in power; that He concerns Himself mercifully in the affairs of men; that He hears and answers prayer; and that He saves from eternal death and from hell all who come to Him through Jesus Christ.

 We believe in the absolute Deity of the Lord Jesus Christ and his virgin birth, his hypostatic union (God made manifest in the flesh), that He lived a perfect, sinless life, though tempted as we, His bodily death through the shedding of His blood for the remission of sins, His bodily resurrection and ascension, His present high priestly intervention in heaven for believer, and His future second coming.

 We believe that the Holy Spirit is a member of the Godhead; that He convicts the world of sin, righteousness, and judgment; that He is the Agent of the new birth; that He baptizes all true believers into the body of Christ, indwelling and sanctifying all of them, sealing and thus securing them unto the day of redemption; that He endues, guides, teaches, and helps believers; and that it is the privilege and duty of all the saved to be filled with the Spirit.